 Introduction

 This paper uses the Habermasian concept of legitimation crisis to critique the relationship between post-compulsory education and training and the chronic levels of youth unemployment and under-employment which now characterise post-industrial Western economies, such as the UK.
-It challenges dominant discourses about youth unemployment and the supposed relationship between worklessness, skills deficits and young people’s lack of ‘work-readiness’.
+In the process we want to update Habermas to take account of the effects of neoliberalism.
+The paper challenges dominant discourses about youth unemployment and the supposed relationship between worklessness, skills deficits and young people’s lack of ‘work-readiness’.
 The central argument of the paper is that the labour market insecurity experienced by many young people in the UK and elsewhere derives not from some supposed crisis of youth but is a result of the inherent contradictions contained within capitalist modes of production which, it is argued, are exacerbated under neo-liberal policy regimes.
 Following Habermas (1976) and drawing on Strathdee (2013), the paper contends that various government-led initiatives which purport to either prepare young people for the workplace, create links between the individual and employers, or compel the unemployed to take part in the labour market are, in Habermasian terms, part of an attempt to resolve the crisis of legitimation associated with contemporary capitalist societies.

+However, it is not quite that straightforward.
+We want to complicate Habermas’ legitimation crisis somewhat, by arguing that while the intent of neoliberalism is the material and ideological transfer of ‘risk’ from the state to the individual via markets (see for example, Means, 2015) the effect can nevertheless still be coercive and punitive.
+As an ideology, neoliberalism seeks to transform individuals from dependent citizens into entrepreneurs of the self (Rose, 2000) as active responsible agents, and those who fail to do so through mechanisms like lifelong learning are deemed to be failures in the market (Bauman, 2007) and thus responsible for their own misery.
+While the unstated intent of neoliberalism might be that of letting the state off the hook, the tangible lived effect on the individual is nevertheless a damaging and punitive one.
+In the process, what is legitimated is the supremacy of the market as a regulative device, and the death of the individual through his/her own hand by the market, especially in an area as contested as the youth labour market.

-Whilst, as Habermas (1976) tells us, increasing state intervention is necessary to try to assuage the contradictions inherent within capitalist modes of production, the exact nature such interventions take is contestable, and it is possible for the state to deploy a range of strategies which are more or less punitive in nature when trying to secure legitimation.
-Whilst it is possible to discern different broad trends associated with different regimes, it is evident that the Conservative-led coalition which governed the UK from 2010-2015 was determined to overturn some of limited redistributive policies introduced by previous administrations, and so embraced punishing strategies in a more concentrated and far-reaching fashion than was the case hitherto.
-This, I argue, consisted not only of an increasing use of overtly coercive methods such as benefit sanctions, workfare initiatives and a growing discourse of derision, but also entailed reshaping certain forms of education, advice and guidance, and support to become more disciplinary in nature.
+While Habermas (1976) portrays increasing state intervention as being necessary to try to assuage the contradictions inherent within capitalist modes of production, the exact nature such interventions take is contestable, and it is possible for the state to deploy a range of strategies which have the effect of being more or less punitive in nature when trying to secure legitimation.
+Whilst it is possible to discern different broad trends associated with different regimes, it is evident that the Conservative-led coalition which governed the UK from 2010-2015 was determined to overturn some of the limited redistributive policies introduced by previous administrations, and so embraced punishing strategies in a more concentrated and far-reaching fashion than was the case hitherto.
+We argue that this consisted not only of an increasing use of overtly coercive methods such as benefit sanctions, workfare initiatives and a growing discourse of derision, but also entailed reshaping certain forms of education, advice and guidance, and support to become more disciplinary in nature.